technomancy/leiningen/README.md

 [mailing list](http://groups.google.com/group/leiningen).
 Personal
 email addresses are not appropriate for bug reports.
 See the file HACKING.md for more details on how Leiningen's codebase is structured.

+Patches are preferred as Github pull requests, though patches from
+<tt>git format-patch</tt> are also welcome on the mailing list.
+Please
+use topic branches when sending pull requests rather than committing directly to master in order to minimize unnecessary merge commit clutter.

+Contributors who have had a single patch accepted may request commit rights on the mailing list or in IRC.
+Please be careful with the master branch and keep any potentially-destabilizing work on topic branches.
+Other contributors will usually be glad to review topic branches before merging if you ask on IRC or the mailing list.

+Contributors are also welcome to request a free [Leiningen sticker](http://twitpic.com/2e33r1) by asking on the mailing list and mailing a SASE.

 ## Building